dotnet/installer/src/SourceBuild/tarball/content/README.md

 - [.NET Foundation](#net-foundation)
 - [License](#license)

-This repository is an **Experimental Virtual Monolithic Repository** that hosts all the code to help you build the entire .NET product end-to-end from source (often referred to as source-build).
+This repository is a **Virtual Monolithic Repository (VMR)**.
+It includes all the code needed to build the .NET SDK, mirrored from many atomic repos (like dotnet/runtime).
+It also includes [source-build](https://github.com/dotnet/source-build),  our whole-product build system.
+The VMR is currently experimental.

 What this means:
 - **Monolithic** - a join of multiple individual repositories that make up the whole product, such as [dotnet/runtime](https://github.com/dotnet/runtime) or [dotnet/sdk](https://github.com/dotnet/sdk).
-- **Virtual** - not a replacement for the individual repositories that the product consists of but rather a mirror where sources of the individual repositories are synchronized into.
+- **Virtual** - a mirror (not replacement) of product repos where sources from those repositories are synchronized into.
 - **Experimental** - not to be depended on as we reserve the right to delete the current instance and create a new, different one in its stead.

 In the VMR, you can find: